 Receive SNR indicator in dB

 From our experience, all these values are important to watch and to have them updated each 60 seconds.
 It is also useful to be able to display these values in detail even if they are one-year-old.

 If you need to have even more accurate values, you can decrease the update interval.
 The smallest useful value for the throughput items is 10 seconds.
 Reading RSS or SNR can be done every second, because its value is always the current one.

-We calculated that with the predefined RAy2 template, you approximately need about 0.5 GB of data for one RAy2 link (two units).
+We calculated that with the predefined RAy2 template (enabled values only), you approximately need about 0.75 GB of data for one RAy2 link (two units).
 Have this in mind when considering the database size.
-It can be increased a lot in case of many traps being sent from the RAy2 units – we keep one year traps history.
+It can be increased a lot in case of many traps being sent from the RAy2 units.

 The link reliability, link uptime, downtime or BER can be read because of our own OIDs.
 These values are updated every 5 minutes by default.